 area can help.
 I don't use olive or vegetable oil which some people

 recommend.
 It can turn rancid in the heat of a brooder.

 10. If a number of chicks have pasty butt, or if one chick gets it regularly, check out the reason (or reasons) it happens and take steps to prevent it.
 It should stop by the time the chicks are a week old.

 No matter how you try to avoid it, some of your chicks are likely to get pasty butt at some point.
-You can try to make sure they don't by following these simple guidelines.
+You can try to make sure they don't, by following some simple guidelines.

-2. Learn to spot chilling or over-heating : You don't necessarily need a thermometer to tell whether your brooder is too hot or too cold.
+2. Learn to spot chilling or over-heating: You don't necessarily need a thermometer to tell whether your brooder is too hot or too cold.
 Your chicks will tell you.
 See this article to learn how, and what to do about it.

-3. Use a good quality heat source : I use a heat lamp which provides radiant heat - see my review of it here.
-It provides just enough warmth for chicks without ever running the risk of burning them - or their brooder box.
+3. Use a good quality heat source: I use Brinsea heat lamps, which provide radiant heat - see my review of the small and large EcoGlows here.
+They provide just enough warmth for chicks without ever running the risk of burning them - or their brooder box.

 4. Avoid stressful situations: If you've bought day old chicks, either from a store or by mail, get them into a nice warm brooder as soon as you receive them - and make sure your delivery service knows not to leave them standing in a depot.